physicsnerd/qc-sim/README.md

 ### Generating custom gates

 The file gate_calc.py allows users to input any size matrix and scale it for use on larger numbers of qubits.
 This can be very useful for calculating custom gates.
-One feature that I need to add here is the ability to save these generated gates in the proper format for importing in the main simulator; currently you need to calculate it and then type in the result element by element in the custom gate option of fresh-qc-sim.py.
+You can then directly save these gates and then import them during runtime of the simulator.

 ## Soon to be added features

-I'm currently working on adding a custom parser to the inputs for custom gates so that `eval()` will not be used.
 The nonideal section is a more longterm feature which will incorporate a noise function to simulate decoherence and allow researchers to test error correction systems and get a better idea of how their algorithms will run on a real quantum computer.
+I'm also working on uploading a folder of starter gates so people can immediately start working with the simulator.
+I'm also going to add a method to input a file of commands instead of having to enter each individual command separately.

 ## Errors?
 Features you want?